top of page

 I've been fitting all of this around my 9-5 job, and using my weekends to work on my animation.
 The whole process is fascinating, and its best to not get bogged down with the workload.
 Take it scene by scene, day by day.

 If I get bored of one thing, move onto something else. if it all feels overwhelming, break it down into smaller sections.
-Each scene is only short, so this is the best outlook I can have.
+Each scene is only short, so this is the best way to look at it.
+How do you eat an elephant?
+One bite at a time. how do you make a short film?
+One day at a time with a whole lot of patience.

-The beginning of this project has also coincided with the beginning of my new found sobriety, something I'll very much need in order to make this happen.
+'Weird Willow' has also coincided with my new found sobriety, something I'll very much need in order to make this happen.
 Everyday matters, the few hours in the evening after work matter.
 I can't waste this time drinking, let alone waste a day hungover in bed.
+I stopped drinking in March 2024 - Production officially started around that time too.

 -----------------